Courses in Primatology

 Postgraduate degree programmes

 Most universities that offer undergraduate courses in primatological subjects will offer similar research programmes at postgraduate level.
-Several universities offer specific courses that are highly focused in primatology:
+Several universities offer specific courses that are focused on primatology:

 Oxford Brookes University

-The M.Sc.
-Primate Conservation programme has been running for more than a decade at Oxford Brookes, and was recently awarded the highly prestigious Queen's Anniversary Prize for Excellence in Higher Education.
+The MSc in Primate Conservation programme has been running for more than a decade at Oxford Brookes, and was recently awarded the highly prestigious Queen's Anniversary Prize for Excellence in Higher Education.
 Modules include those in primate diversity, biogeography and status; people-primate interactions; primate conservation and genetics and population management.

 The University of Roehampton